philli123gaming/tkinter-practise/README.md

 label = text element
 when creating the widget is when I set stuff like its value text and master but i think that when itsds packed it controls stuff like formating and geometry when packing

+if I want to use function with argument  I should use lambda with the function inside the lambda function